nteract/docs/docs/docs-contributor.md

 1. There are two main directories: `docs` and `website`.
 2. Change directory to `docs`. `docs` contains all of the documentation source in Markdown format.
-If you are adding a new file, make sure it has a *title header* similar to this:
+If you are adding a new file, named `style-guide.md`, make sure it has a *title header* similar to this:
    ```
    ---
-   title: Documentation: How to Contribute
+   id: style-guide
+   title: Style Guide

    ---
    ```

-1. On a Mac, you can `brew install hugo`.
-On other systems, please follow the hugo installation steps.

-2. Get the documentation source or update the source.

-3. From the root of the repo, type `hugo server` to build and serve the docs locally

-4. Navigate to `localhost:1313`
+3. To add the document to the site's sidebar menu, add the `id` in `website/sidebars.json`.

+4. To view your changes locally, change into the `website` directory.
+Run `yarn build start`.
+This will open a page in your web browser.